tk3369/BinaryTraits.jl/README.md

 @assign Duck with Swim, Fly
 ```

-Then use multiple dispatch using Holy Traits pattern as follows:
+Then, you can just do multiple dispatch as usual:

 ```julia
 tickle(x) = tickle(flytrait(x), swimtrait(x), x)